School of Health

 |Last updated: Sept.
 16, 2020|

-It may take a lot of convincing to lose precious downtime during breaks, but the advantages of intersession classes certainly make up for it.
+It may take a lot of convincing to lose precious downtime during breaks, but the advantages of summer and intersession classes certainly make up for it.

 Read success stories from students and alumni from the School of Health.
 For more